 (female) Middle name pairings:

 Barnabas Demari (B.D.), ..

 Barnabas is a rare first name for men but a somewhat popular surname for both adults and children (#143847 out of 150436, Top 96%).
 (2000 U.S. Demographics)

 Which version is better?with its variant forms and related boy names.
-Barnie and Barney are the prominent alternative forms of Barnabas (not ranked) listed in the Top 1000.
-This form of Barnabas was at the apex of its popularity during 1880-1889 (#221) and is now significantly less widespread, with Barney becoming less trendy.
-Shown below is a comparison of the popularity of Barnabas and corresponding names.
+Barnie and Barney are the prominent alternative forms of Barnabas (not ranked) listed in the Top 2000.
+These forms of Barnabas were at the apex of their popularity during 1890-1899 (average #651), but now, the version Barney has become somewhat dated.
+Shown below is a comparison of the statistics of Barnabas and corresponding names.
 (2014 Birth Statistics)